 STEP 1: ELIGIBLE BASIS

-Costs that may be included in eligible basis must be depreciable.
+Costs that may be included in the LIHTC eligible basis must be depreciable.
 Eligible costs include all "hard" construction costs and most depreciable "soft" costs, e.g. architectural and engineering costs, allowable developer fees and contractor profit, and construction loan interest.
 Costs attributable to common areas, corridors, etc. are included.
 Offsite costs, such as streets and infrastructure that are built and dedicated to a municipality, are now included in eligible basis.

-Non-depreciable costs are excluded from eligible basis.
+Non-depreciable costs are excluded from the calculation of LIHTC eligible basis.
 Examples of the costs excluded from eligible basis include: land, interest payable on permanent loans, insurance and property tax expenses incurred following construction completion, application fees and deposits to reserves.
 The cost of facilities that charge fees not included in the rent, such as the cost of constructing garages that charge a monthly fee, are also excluded from eligible basis.

 The "applicable fraction" is the percentage of a property that is dedicated to serving low-income housing residents.
 The applicable fraction is the lower of (a) affordable units as a percentage of total units, or (b) low-income housing square footage as a percentage of total project square footage.